bjut-hz/basics/design_pattern/README.md

 ### Design Pattern

-implementation of usual design patter with C++
+implementation of usual design pattern with C++

 ### Building for Windows